-It’s not always recommended but as an end mastering, you might be hardly hard possible to edit all sounds that in total end up on Master Channel.
+It’s not always recommended, but as an end mastering, you might be hardly hard possible to edit all sounds that in total end up on Master Channel.
 So an edit just of frequencies that are in particular dense would be a signal of overpowered frequencies.
-So lowering these values would indeed be a good choice.
+Thus lowering these values would indeed be the right choice.

 Recommended for the kicks is as well to use Transient Compressor:

 The ATTACK is to add snap, or the first frequencies of a kick to be gained.

-The release is to add in more boom or hard feel at the end of the kick.
+The release is to add in more boom or solid hard feel at the end of the kick.

 You might remember this put on Master:

 Do you see the curved envelope?
 That is to add distortion to the higher frequencies and glue them together.
-Test that out on your track, and it can really bring a miracle to your track or tracks.
-Gluing all the higher frequencies together with distorted frequencies.
+Test that out on your track, and it can bring a miracle to your track or tracks.
+Gluing all the higher frequencies along with distorted frequencies.
+Just remember always to use the default preset of Maximus.
+Never use any of the presets in the directory.

 And for the master, your track will play 0dB if you don’t push bass to hard out and your higher frequencies higher as well.

-A track is written in frequencies and one wave consists of waves of the track.
+A track is written in frequencies, and one wave consists of waves of the track.
 In another matter, you need to see that bass plays high frequencies together while playing the wave of sound.
 The wave is often sine but looks like a wave and consists of fast waves and short waves.
 But frequencies stay in between while having to hard bass can overturn all other frequencies making a limiting of a track a possibility while spectrum fights for frequencies.
-Don’t then overpower your track!
+Don’t overpower your track!

 Maximus Master Channel can be set with the envelope to +1dB and with a curve to do the type of analog edit to the limiting of up to 0dB.

 Maximus has a +1dB problem, but limits at 0dB to little.
 So your track becomes -1dB in overall if you have a lot of limiting on the master channel.